RehabMan/OS-X-Intel-Backlight/README.md

     Return(Package()
     {
         "PWMMax", 0,
-        "PCHLInit", -1,  // some computers will need this zero "LEVWInit", 0xC0000000, // you can use 0 to skip writing LEVW "Options", 0,
+        "PCHLInit", Ones,  // some computers will need this zero "LEVWInit", 0xC0000000, // you can use 0 to skip writing LEVW "Options", 0,
         "BacklightMin", 25,